genderkit/genderkit/_resources/capacity.md

 * *Understand information about the decision you're making*

-  If you can understand information about the consequences of deciding to have the treatment, of deciding not to have the treatment, and of faiing to make a decision, you meet this criterion.
+  If you can understand information about the consequences of deciding to have the treatment, of deciding not to have the treatment, and of failing to make a decision, you meet this criterion.

   You can ask for the information to be given to you in simple language, with